 - A Non-Citizen who is lawfully present in the United States pursuant to an admission under section 207 of the Immigration and Nationality Act (8 U.S.C.
 1157) or pursuant to the granting of asylum (which has not been terminated) under section 208 of such Act (8 U.S.C.
 1158); - A Non-Citizen who is lawfully present in the United States as a result of an exercise of discretion by the Attorney General for emergent reasons or reasons deemed strictly in the public interest pursuant to Section 212(d)(5) of the Immigration and Nationality Act (8 U.S.C.
 1182(d)(5)); - A Non-Citizen who is lawfully present in the United States as a result of the Attorney General's withholding deportation pursuant to section 243(h) of the Immigration and Nationality Act (8 U.S.C.
-1253(h)); - A Non-Citizen lawfully admitted for temporary or permanent residence under section 245A of the Immigration and Nationality Act [8 USCS § 1255al. - Lawfully admitted for temporary or permanent residence (amnesty granted under Immigration and Naturalization Act Section 245A). - Emancipated Minor Minor (under 18 years of age) with a child (or children) 24. or who has otherwise established him/herself as a non-dependent individual. - Fair Housing Act Title VIII of the Civil Rights Act of 1968, as amended by 25. the Fair Housing Amendments Act of 1988 (42 U.S.C.
-3601 et seg.) - Family A single person, two or more persons regularly living together, 26. related by blood, marriage, adoption, guardianship or operation of law; or who are not so related, but share income and resources and intend to live together in BHA housing.
-Other persons, including foster children, Personal Care Attendants, and members temporarily absent (including children temporarily assigned to foster care14), may be considered a part of the Household group if they are living or will live regularly with the Household.
-For the federal housing programs as defined by the Department of Housing and Urban Development (HUD) at 24 CFR 5.403. - Federally-assisted Housing For purposes of this policy, housing assisted 27. under the U.S. Housing Act as defined in 42 USC 1437a and following provisions.
+1253(h)); - A Non-Citizen lawfully admitted for temporary or permanent residence under section 245A of the Immigration and Nationality Act [8 USCS § 1255a]. - Lawfully admitted for temporary or permanent residence (amnesty granted under Immigration and Naturalization Act Section 245A). - 24.
+Emancipated Minor Minor (under 18 years of age) with a child (or children) or who has otherwise established him/herself as a non-dependent individual. - 25.
+Fair Housing Act Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988 (42 U.S.C.
+3601 et seq.) - 26.
+Family A single person, two or more persons regularly living together, related by blood, marriage, adoption, guardianship or operation of law; or who are not so related, but share income and resources and intend to live together in BHA housing.
+Other persons, including foster children, Personal Care Attendants, and members temporarily absent (including children temporarily assigned to foster care14), may be considered a part of the Household group if they are living or will live regularly with the Household. - 27.
+Federally-assisted Housing For purposes of this policy, housing assisted under the U.S. Housing Act as defined in 42 USC 1437a and following provisions.